enormandeau/stacks_workflow/README.md

 ./00-scripts/10_split_vcf_in_categories.py
 ```

   - The following criteria are used by in `09_classify_snps.R`.
-Modify these for your data.
+Modify these in the script to fit your data.
     - Low Confidence: Extreme allele ratios (< 0.4 and > 0.6) with least one rare homozygote
     - Duplicated: Fis < -0.1
     - Duplicated: Fis + MedRatio / 3 < 0.11
     - Diverged: Fis < -0.6
-    - Low Confidence: Fis > 0.49
+    - Low Confidence: Fis > 0.6
     - High Coverage: MedCovHom > 40 or MedCovHet > 40
-    - Minor Allele Sample: NumRare <= 2
+    - Minor Allele Sample (MAS): NumRare <= 2

 6. Keep all unlinked SNPs
   - Using the singleton SNPs, keep only unlinked SNPs using